David Goffin: 2022: Second Wimbledon quarterfinal, sixth title

 Goffin started his clay-court season at the Grand Prix Hassan II in Marrakesh, Morocco.
-Ranked No. 74, his lowest position since July 2014 when he was then World No. 78, he reached his first final since February 2021 by defeating qualifier, Damir Džumhur, in the first round, Pablo Andújar in the second round to reach the quarterfinals for his 300th match win, Roberto Carballés Baena in the quarterfinals, and Federico Coria in the semifinals.
+Ranked No. 74, his lowest position since July 2014 when he was then world No. 78, he reached his first final since February 2021 by defeating qualifier, Damir Džumhur, in the first round, Pablo Andújar in the second round to reach the quarterfinals for his 300th match win, Roberto Carballés Baena in the quarterfinals, and Federico Coria in the semifinals.
 He won his sixth ATP singles title by beating Alex Molčan in the final.
 Due to winning the title in Marrakesh, his ranking improved from No. 74 to No. 47.
 Accepting a wildcard into the main draw at the Monte-Carlo Masters, he defeated last year semifinalist, Dan Evans, in the second round.
 He lost in the third round to eventual finalist Alejandro Davidovich Fokina.
 At the Serbia Open, he was beaten in the first round by eighth seed Filip Krajinović.
-Getting past qualifying at the Madrid Open, he made it to the third round where he lost in a three hour and nine-minute three-set match to third seed, world No. 4, and five-time champion, Rafael Nadal, despite having four match points.
-As a result, he returned to the top 50 in the rankings at World No. 48 on 9 May 2022.
+Getting past qualifying at the Madrid Open, he made it to the third round where he lost in a three-hour and nine-minute three-set match to third seed, world No. 4, and five-time champion, Rafael Nadal, despite having four match points.
+As a result, he returned to the top 50 in the rankings at world No. 48 on 9 May 2022.
 At the Italian Open, he upset 11th seed and world No. 12, Hubert Hurkacz, in the first round for his first top-15 win of the season.
 He was defeated in the second round by Jenson Brooksby.
 Ranked No. 48 at the French Open, he defeated 24th seed and world No. 27, Frances Tiafoe, in the second round to reach the third round at this Major for the first time in 3 years.
 He lost in the third round to 12th seed and world No. 13, Hubert Hurkacz.

 Goffin was forced to skip the beginning of the grass season due to a left leg injury he sustained after losing to Hurkacz at Roland Garros.
 Ranked No. 39, he returned to action during the week of June 13 at the Halle Open.
 He lost in the first round to world No. 1 and eventual finalist, Daniil Medvedev.
 After 3 years of absence, ranked No. 58 at Wimbledon, he beat 23rd seed and world No. 28, Frances Tiafoe, in the fourth round in five sets to reach the quarterfinals at this Major for the second time.
-He lost in the quarterfinals to ninth seed, world No. 12, and home crowd favorite, Cam Norrie.
+He lost in the quarterfinals to ninth seed, world No. 12, and home favorite, Cameron Norrie.